Sriramkumar-S/revise-react/README.md

         element
     - When a ref is created using React.createRef() method then the ref is automatically passed as second argument to the child comp, while the first argument being props

+## Error Boundary
+    - A class component that implements either *getDerivedStateFromError* or *componentDidCatch* lifecycle method becomes an Error boundary
+    - *getDerivedStateFromError* is used to render an fallback UI in case of error
+    - *componentDidCatch* is used for error logging